Renata Gomes: Early life and education

+Career

 Among the people with whom she has worked was the Nobel Prize winner, Professor Oliver Smithies.
 In Bradford, she worked over the holidays with Professor Karin Schallreuter on plastic surgery.
 While working with Professor Lino Ferreira at the Centre for Neuroscience and Cell Biology at Coimbra University, they had an idea to combine stem cell technology with nanotechnology.
 The research took place between 2008 and 2012.
 After the results were published, Gomes was nominated for and won the Science, Engineering and Technology for Britain 2012 award, given annually by the British Parliament.
 In 2013 her home town of Barcelos awarded her the title of Professional of the Year.

 Part of her time is devoted to community and humanitarian causes.
 She has worked with the Small Scientists Network, based in her home town of Barcelos, which is aimed at promoting scientific curiosity among young people.
 Although having been treated for cancer, Gomes ran the London Marathon to raise money for the British Heart Foundation.
 While on a visit to Israel she contributed to a vaccination campaign among Bedouins.
 In Israel she met Henrique Cymerman, an Israeli journalist of Portuguese descent, with whom she decided to set up a Task Force called Knowledge for the Benefit of Mankind, to bring together religious leaders of various faiths and other influential thinkers and young people, to find realistic solutions in favour of peace.

 Based in London, she then worked as Head of Research and Innovation for the charity Blind Veterans UK (formerly St Dunstan's), seeking to find regenerative-medicine solutions to benefit blind veterans.
 In 2020 she became its Chief Scientific Officer, before the Directorate became BRAVO VICTOR.

+In February 2024, Police Care UK, a UK based charity to assist police officers who have come to harm through their policing duties, appointed Gomes as CEO.